 And yes — lube.
 And no, we’re not just saying that because we’re ASTROGLIDE — extra lube is excellent for helping stimulate the clitoris.

-In a study published in the Journal of Sexual Medicine, researchers found that “water- and silicone-based lubricants…were associated with significantly higher reports of sexual pleasure and satisfaction and rarely associated with genital symptoms.”
+In a study published in the Journal of Sexual Medicine, researchers found that “water- and silicone-based lubricants used in the study were associated with significantly higher reports of sexual pleasure and satisfaction and rarely associated with genital symptoms.”

 Basically, it all comes down to remembering that sex isn’t just about putting item A into slot B (or rubbing two slots or items together, if you catch our drift).
 Creativity is a good thing, and it can help ensure that both people get what they want out of a sexual encounter.
 So grab a bottle of lube and get creative.